misschainsawktn/evrenthall-wiki/content/update log.md

 ## June 2025
 ### June 3rd
-- Got some CSS snippets I added working, although I still can't figure the `[!column]` callout out...
+- Managed to get some CSS snippets I added to work, although I still can't figure the `[!column]` callout out...
 - Additional cosmetic updates and tweaks
-	- Made the page width slightly larger
+	- Made the page width slightly larger and the sidebars slightly thinner
 	- Added custom scrollbars
-	- Completed color palette for dark mode (light mode is still a little bit ugly, I will try to fix it someday)
+	- Completed color palette adjustments for dark mode (light mode is still a little bit ugly, I will try to fix it someday)
--
+- Updated the [[homepage]] with some more content

 %%